powerhousepro69/videoinfox/readme.md

 <br />

-#### This update added: Bug Squashed in Play Clipboard and Last Download.
+#### This update added:  Added another decimal to the version number be compliant with Semantic Versioning.